 The temple complex is large with various structures and there are double lined inclined elevators to carry people further uphill.
 The main attraction is a 7 storey tower called Pagoda of ten thousand Buddhas which has been built with a mix of Chinese, Thai and Burmese Buddhist architectural styles where the main statue of Buddha has been gifted by the late King Bhumibol of Thailand.

 Apart from this, a 100 ft statue of Guan Yin (Goddess of Mercy) was completed in 2002 and is located in the hillside above the pagoda.
 Large prayer halls, pavilions, Bodhisattva statues, Lanterns,fish and flower ponds are present inside the complex.
-Chinese new year celebrations are the best time where the temple is lit up beautifully and is open all night to visitors for 30 days.
+Chinese new year celebrations are the best time when the temple is lit up beautifully and is open all night to visitors for 30 days.

 TIP: In case you are coming from Penang Hill, take the Rapid Penang Bus no 204 which runs from Penang hill train station to the main road in front of the temple’s lower entrance.
 To go back to Georgetown, catch the Rapid Penang bus no 203 or 204 to Komtar bus terminal.